Vresse-sur-Semois The Little Switzerland of Namur

 ⚔️ Wars and Destructions

-Orchimont Castle, nicknamed the "Castle of the Flayers", experienced a tumultuous history marked by numerous sieges and successive destructions until its almost total disappearance in the 19th century.
+The Orchimont Castle, nicknamed the "Castle of the Flayers", experienced a tumultuous history marked by numerous sieges and successive destructions until its almost complete disappearance in the 19th century.

-Current state: Vestiges remain (turret, wall sections) next to a modern manor built on the historic site.
+Current state: Remains survive (turret, sections of walls) next to a modern manor built on the historic site.

 1940-1945